 In order to increase the reliability of the District's water system, the following generators are proposed to be included with this project.
 Generators would be sized to provide backup power in the event of electric utility outages.
 The backup generators are only turned on 1) for emergency use during an emergency power loss, and 2) for regular weekly testing which occurs for 30 minutes/week during daylight hours.
+The proposed generators are anticipated to be of comparable size or smaller than the existing trailer-mounted generator because the new generators will be sized to meet the pumping requirements of an individual facility rather than being large enough to meet the needs of all the various facilities at which a backup generator is currently used.

-- Alderpoint Pump Station Generator-This would be a permanent generator with a fully integrated automatic transfer switch.
-The outdoor generator would be provided in a sound-attenuated National Electrical Manufacturers Association (NEMA)-rated enclosure. - Upper Maple Lane Pump Station Generator-This would be a permanent generator with a fully integrated automatic transfer switch.
-The outdoor generator would be provided in a sound-attenuated NEMA-rated enclosure. - Wallan Pump Station Generator-The existing pump station would be provided with a connection for a temporary (trailer-mounted) generator, a trailer-mounted generator, and a manual transfer switch. - Tobin Well Generator-The existing well station would be provided a permanent generator with a fully integrated automatic transfer switch.
+- Alderpoint Pump Station Generator-This would be a permanent generator (80 KW) with a fully integrated automatic transfer switch.
+The outdoor generator would be provided in a sound-attenuated National Electrical Manufacturers Association (NEMA)-rated enclosure.
+The proposed permanent generator would replace the use of an existing trailer-mounted generator that is not in a sound-attenuated NEMA-rated enclosure. - Upper Maple Lane Pump Station Generator-This would be a permanent generator (30 KW) with a fully integrated automatic transfer switch.
 The outdoor generator would be provided in a sound-attenuated NEMA-rated enclosure.
+The proposed permanent generator would replace the use of an existing trailer-mounted generator that is not in a sound-attenuated NEMA-rated enclosure. - Wallan Pump Station Generator-The existing pump station would be provided with a connection for a temporary (trailer-mounted) generator, a trailer-mounted generator, and a manual transfer switch.
+The proposed new trailer-mounted generator KW) would replace the use of an existing trailer-mounted generator. - Tobin Well Generator-The existing well station would be provided a permanent generator with a fully integrated automatic transfer switch.
+The outdoor generator would be provided in a sound-attenuated NEMA-rated enclosure.
+The proposed permanent generator (15 KW) would replace the existing use of an existing trailermounted generator that is not in a sound-attenuated NEMA-rated enclosure.